bitcoin/bitcoin/doc/build-macos.md

-Mac OS X Build Instructions and Notes
+macOS Build Instructions and Notes
 ====================================
 The commands in this guide should be executed in a Terminal application.
 The built-in one is located in `/Applications/Utilities/Terminal.app`.

 Preparation
 -----------
-Install the OS X command line tools:
+Install the macOS command line tools:

 `xcode-select --install`